 For more information, see Generate Code for Model Reference Hierarchy.

 HTML Code Generation Report Extensions

-If you have an Embedded Coder® license, the code generator enhances the HTML code generation report.
-Configure your model to include the following sections in the report:
+If you have Embedded Coder®, the code generator enhances the HTML code generation report.
+Configure your model to include these sections in the report:

 The Traceability Report section enables you to account for Eliminated / Virtual Blocks that are untraceable versus the listed Traceable Simulink Blocks / Stateflow Objects / MATLAB Scripts.
 This section provides a complete mapping between model elements and code.
 For more information, see Customize Traceability Reports (Embedded Coder).

 The Static Code Metrics Report section provides generated code statistics.
 Metrics are estimated from static analysis of the generated code.
 To generate a static code metrics report without generating a code generation report, use the function

 coder.report.generateCodeMetrics(Embedded Coder).
 For more information, see Static Code Metrics (Embedded Coder).

 The Code Replacements Report section enables you to account for code replacement library (CRL) functions that were used during code generation, providing a mapping between each replacement instance and the Simulink block that triggered the replacement.
 For more information, see Analyze Code Replacements in Generated Code (Embedded Coder).